w3c/wot-binding-templates/registry-requirements.md

     - Form Vocabulary Definition as Table
     - Default and possible mappings to operations as a Table
   - Examples

-Opinions:
-  - Cris: Fine.
-Maybe more sections make sense.
-To be decided later.
-  - Kaz: mention the example bindings as a way how the submitter can write a binding.
 11. DISCUSS: What are the required (machine-readable) documents provided on the side?
   - See https://github.com/w3c/wot-binding-templates/issues/404
 12. DISCUSS: Where should discussions on implementation experience be collected?